 After visiting monastery Studenica, departure for Kopaonik – the largest mountain range in Serbia.

 Dinner at the hotel’s main restaurant.
 Overnight at Kopaonik mountain.

 DAY 6. Žica – monastery Manasija – Belgrade

 Our next stop is monastery Žiča.
 It was built by the first King of Serbia, Stefan the First-Crowned and the first Head of independent Serbian Church, Saint Sava.
-King Stefan was crowned in Žiča in 1217, what made Serbia the sovereign country in the Christian world.
+King Stefan was crowned in Žiča in 1217, which made Serbia the sovereign country in the Christian world.
 The monastery was known for its seven doors due to the fact that every time the Serbian King was crowned he had entered through a separate door.
-It is also famous for its red facade. Žiča monastery was devastated and renovated many times in the history.
+It is also famous for its red facade. Žiča monastery was devastated and renovated many times in history.
 It is situated near the city of Kraljevo at the entrance to so-called “Valley of the Kings” in central Serbia.

 And last, but not least, monastery Manasija, an important religious and cultural center of eastern Serbia at the beginning of the 15th century.
 It is a typical representative of the Moravska School, a special style of Serbian medieval architecture and art.
-It is famous for its fortification that were built in a special way, combining Byzantine influences and Western European trends.
+It is famous for its fortification that was built in a special way, combining Byzantine influences and Western European trends.
 Also, the frescoes inside the church are considered as one of the finest examples of Serbian medieval art.
 The monastery was founded by the Serbian ruler Stefan Lazarević as his burial place.
 Stefan was the ruler at the same time and a prominent writer, translator, and artist.